rollup/rollupjs.org/guide/en/03-command-line-reference.md

 -l, --legacy                Support IE8
---amd.id                    ID for AMD module (default is anonymous) --amd.define                Function to use in place of `define` --noStrict                  Don't emit a `"use strict";` in the generated modules.
+--amd.id                    ID for AMD module (default is anonymous) --amd.define                Function to use in place of `define` --no-strict                 Don't emit a `"use strict";` in the generated modules.
---noIndent                  Don't indent result --environment <values>      Environment variables passed to config file --noConflict                Generate a noConflict method for UMD globals --noTreeshake               Disable tree-shaking --intro                     Content to insert at top of bundle (inside wrapper) --outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper)
+--no-indent                 Don't indent result --environment <values>      Environment variables passed to config file --noConflict                Generate a noConflict method for UMD globals --no-treeshake              Disable tree-shaking --intro                     Content to insert at top of bundle (inside wrapper) --outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper)